pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 }
 ```

-However, this is not a good practice, service should have the minimum set of permissions to operate.
-That's way, you'll create a custom role with only the permissions the function requires.
+However, this is not good practice; custom services should require as few permissions as possible to reduce overhead and maximize privacy and security.

 So in the window to create a new role, enter `get-all-authors-lambda-role` as the role name: